Buddhism in Kalmykia

-The Kalmyks are the descendants of Oirats who migrated to Europe during the early part of the 17th century.
+The Kalmyks are the descendants of Oirat Mongols who migrated from Western Mongolia to Europe during the early part of the 17th century.
 As Tibetan Buddhists, the Kalmyks regard the Dalai Lama as their spiritual leader.
-The Šajin Lama (Supreme Lama) of the Kalmyks is Erdne Ombadykow, a Philadelphia-born man of Kalmykian origin who was brought up as a Buddhist monk in a Tibetan monastery in India from the age of seven.
-Ombadykow was appointed to this position by the 14th Dalai Lama in 1992, who identified him as the reincarnation of the Buddhist saint Telo Rinpoche.
-Ombdaykow divides his time between living in Colorado and living in Kalmykia.
+The Šajin Lama (Supreme Lama) of the Kalmyks is Erdne Ombadykow, a Philadelphia-born man of Kalmyk descent who was brought up as a Tibetan Buddhist monk at a Tibetan monastery in India from the age of seven and who was identified as the reincarnation (tulku) of the Buddhist saint Telo Rinpoche by the 14th Dalai Lama.